igi64/airydrive/README.md

 AiryDrive
 =========

-A Multi-Party Cloud Data Storage with simple workflow.
+A Multi-Party Cloud Data Storage.

 AiryDrive will be fully open sourced in November-December, 2013.